SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 to manipulate the data as they may not understand Excel's date encodings.
 {: .callout}

 ## Historical data
-Excel is unable to parse dates from before 1899-12-31, and will thus leave these untouched.
-If you are mixing historic data from before and after this date, Excel will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
+As far as Excel is concerned, time began on 31 December 1899 and any date before this time is not real.
+If you are mixing historic data from before and after this date, Excel will translate only the post-1900 dates into its internal format, resulting in mixed data.
 If you are working with historic data, be extremely careful with your dates!

 ## Preferred date formats

-Entering dates in one cell is helpful but due to the fact that the spreadsheet programs may interpret and save the data in different ways (doing that somewhat behind the scenes).
-Regional data variations and missing years are also good reasons not to treat date as a single data point.
-Separating dates into their component parts will avoid this confusion, while also giving the added benefit of allowing you to compare, for example data collected in January of multiple years with data collected in February of multiple years.
+Entering a date in a single cell is quick and easy, but it is open to so many potential problems that a new solution is needed if we are to remove ambiguity from spreadsheet dates.
+That solution is to separate dates into their component parts.
 Let's have a look at some good options for storing dates.

 ### Storing dates as YEAR, MONTH, DAY
-As previously mentioned, storing dates in YEAR, MONTH, DAY format is one good alternative for storing dates and eliminates any chance of ambiguity.
+As previously mentioned, storing dates in YEAR, MONTH, DAY format is one good alternative for storing dates and reduces the risk of ambiguity.

-For instance, this is a spreadsheet representing insect counts that were taken every few days over the summer, and things went something like this:
+For instance, the following is a spreadsheet that represents insect counts that were taken every few days over the summer:

 ![So, so ambiguous, it is even confusing Excel](../fig/6_excel_dates_2.jpg)

-Now, according to Excel, this person had been collecting bugs in the future!
+According to Excel, this person had been collecting bugs over a number of year, including some dates in the future!

 > ## Exercise
 >